Mass media: Magazine

 A magazine is a periodical publication containing a variety of articles, generally financed by advertising or purchase by readers.
 Magazines are typically published weekly, biweekly, monthly, bimonthly or quarterly, with a date on the cover that is in advance of the date it is actually published.
-They are often printed in color on coated paper, and are bound with a soft cover.
+They are often printed in colour on coated paper, and are bound with a soft cover.